emberjs/guides/source/localizable/tutorial/acceptance-test.md

 Since we control our data, we know that there is only one rental with a city of "Seattle", so we assert that the number of listings is one and that its location is "Seattle"

 ```/tests/acceptance/list-rentals-test.js
-test('should list 1 rental when filtering by Seattle', function (assert) {
+test('should filter the list of rentals by city.', function (assert) {
   visit('/');
   fillIn('.list-filter input', 'seattle');
   keyEvent('.list-filter input', 'keyup', 69);